Engin-Boot/pong-stage-ImChampion/Stage0/Blackbroad.md

 ### Scenario: When ball hits the Wall

 Given the blackboard is of fixed dimension.
-When the ball hits the wall of blackbroad.
+When the ball hits the wall of Blackbroad.
 Then depending on the velocity of the ball.
 The ball will be reflected from the wall.